 Anything less than the above doesn’t perform in the same league.
 The “best of the rest” is a thinner, cheaper version of Proline: Demeyere 5-Plus, which has only 2mm of aluminum compared to the 3.8mm of aluminum in Proline.
 (I review Demeyere 5-Plus here.)

-Demeyere Proline can be found at Amazon, at Zwilling/Demeyere’s Official Store on Ebay, and at Sur La Table (click anywhere outside of the pop-up box to get rid of the annoying pop-up).
-These skillets do not come with lids, so if you don’t have any lids that fit, I would recommend buying a third-party lid such as these universal lids that go up to 12.6 inches.
+Demeyere Proline can be found at Amazon and Sur La Table (click anywhere outside of the pop-up box to get rid of the pop-up).
+These skillets do not come with lids, so if you don’t already have other lids that will fit, I would recommend buying a universal lid such as this one.

-Update: As of July 2016, Demeyere also sells a Sur La Table exclusive called Demeyere Silver7 which is the same thing as Demeyere Atlantis and Proline, except with squarer handles and double-walled (i.e., better insulated due to an air gap between the top and bottom layers of the lid) lids a la the Demeyere John Pawson line.
-The Demeyere Silver7 cladded (not disc-base) pans also have rims mostly sealed with stainless steel–there is still a little exposed aluminum on the underside of the rim.
-So avoid using harsh dishwasher detergents for Silver7 that may eat away at the aluminum.
-Then again this is probably not a major problem because many people have used cladded pans with exposed aluminum (such as All-Clad) for decades in dishwashers without problems.
+Update: Starting in 2016, Demeyere made a Sur La Table exclusive called Demeyere Silver7 which is the same thing as Demeyere Atlantis and Proline, except with squarer handles and double-walled (i.e., better insulated due to an air gap between the top and bottom layers of the lid) lids a la the Demeyere John Pawson line.

 - http://en.wikipedia.org/wiki/Heat_capacity#Table_of_specific_heat_capacities; adjusting for volume, 1 mm of cast iron holds about as much heat as 1.5 mm of aluminum ↩